Svea Land Colony

 The Svea Land Colony played a large part in developing the town of Silverhill and surrounding areas.
 What do we know about the Svea Land Colony?
 Was it a colony of immigrants from Sweden, a parcel of land, a real estate company, or a group of investors?

-The next four sections explain more about the Svea Land Colony.
+The next sections explain more about the Svea Land Colony.
 Visit the pages below to continue reading.